We exist to…

 Provide a space for safe experimentation

-- The innovation to be tested must not clearly fit within the existing regulatory framework or it challenges the existing regulatory framework
+- The innovation to be tested must not clearly fit within the existing legislative and regulatory framework or it challenges the existing legislative and regulatory framework.

 The IFWG is extremely pleased with the large number of applications as it is a testimony to the vibrancy and dynamism in the South African fintech landscape.
 The approval process between the multiple regulators has taken us longer than expected.
-This was largely driven by the need to clarify treatment of these complex cases which do not currently fit neatly within regulation.
+This was largely driven by the need to clarify treatment of these complex cases which do not currently fit neatly within legislation and regulation.
 As a result, we have adopted a staggered approach to allow the innovators who are ready to start testing to proceed before the full cohort is finalised.
-The table below reflects the innovators who are currently testing.
-Once the cohort approval process is finalised, the final list of innovators accepted into the Regulatory Sandbox will be communicated publicly through an IFWG press release.
+The table below reflects the status of innovators who have already entered the RSB.

 Innovators currently testing as part of cohort 1

 Innovator’s core business